-Andorra, Argentina, Guernsey, Isle of Man, Israel, Jersey, New Zealand, Switzerland and Uruguay.
+Countries in the European Union, and Iceland, Norway, Liechtenstein, Andorra, Argentina, Guernsey, Isle of Man, Israel, Jersey, New Zealand, Switzerland and Uruguay.

-There are partial findings of adequacy about Japan, Canada and the USA.
+There are partial findings of adequacy about Japan and Canada.

 - The adequacy finding for Japan only covers private sector organisations. - The adequacy finding for Canada only covers data that is subject to Canada's Personal Information Protection and Electronic Documents Act (PIPEDA).
-Not all data is subject to PIPEDA. - The adequacy finding for the USA is only for personal data transfers covered by the EU-US Privacy Shield framework.
+Not all data is subject to PIPEDA.